Working Family Payment

 - Income from occupational pensions

-- Income you or your spouse, civil partner or cohabitant may have including social welfare payments and student grants.
+- Income you or your spouse, civil partner or cohabitant may have including social welfare payments.

 - All family income from carer's payments (Carer's Allowance or Carer's Benefit).